odoo/odoo/doc/setup/install.rst

   $ git clone https://github.com/odoo/enterprise.git

-.. note:: Those repositories are quite heavy so you might be interrested only fetching the branch
+.. note:: Those repositories are quite heavy so you might be interested only fetching the branch
           you need.
 See
           `branch
            <https://git-scm.com/docs/git-clone#Documentation/git-clone.txt--bltnamegt>`_